bjgoddard/Teamwork-Simulator/readme.md

 As of January 9th, 2020 the routes to all pages are working, with models correctly populating and being queried.

-If I had more time I would...
+Future Goals
-Make the role icons for team members be placeable onto the canvas.
+I would like to add more features to the drawing capabilities, including sizing and an image pasting tool.